 Is Microchipping A Permanent Method Of Identification?

 Yes, one microchip should last for your pet’s lifetime.
 Once you’ve registered it, your only future responsibility is updating the registry with any changes to your contact information.

 Although a properly implanted chip cannot get lost or damaged, very rarely a microchip will migrate.
-It’s a good idea to have your veterinarian scan your dog each year when they go for their annual exam.
-They can make sure that the chip is still in the correct location and functioning properly.
+It’s a good idea to have your vet scan your dog each year when they go for their annual exam.
+Your vet can make sure that the chip is still in the correct location and functioning properly.

 Is Microchipping A New Practice?

 No, microchipping pets has been a common practice among pet parents around the world for many years and grows more popular each year in the United States.
 These tiny computer chips are actually quite amazing, as they can hold large amounts of information.